amnindersingh12/spotify_to_yt/README.md

 ## ToDo
-* Testing
+* Add Error Handling
 * Add Liked Songs Support
-* Add Error Handling

 ## Troubleshooting
 * Spotify and Youtube Oauth token expires very quickly, If you come across a `KeyError` this could